na-na-hi/renget/archive/6wfys.md

 Quick Loot RE *or* QuickLoot EE - pop-up, scrollable loot menu like fallout 4's.
 I actually don't use this, as I believe it ruins the flow of gameplay.
 SkyHUD - thick and powerful HUD replacement.
 Most SkyUI skins will include a SkyHUD skin.
 Oblivion Interaction Icons - Replaces the activate text ("Search", "Ride", "Molest", etc) with icons.
 Make sure to run the synthesis patcher.
-(Has patches for Use or Take SKSE for unique icons.)
+(Many icons are only for mod-added features like Use or Take or DAK, so check those out too.)
 Simple Activate SKSE - customize the activate prompt.
-Somewhat redundant with SkyHUD or BTPS.
+Somewhat redundant with SkyHUD or BTPS but not entirely.
 Read or Take SKSE - hold shift to pick up books.
 Zero jank, compared to old papyrus implementations.
 Use or Take SKSE - hold shift to interact with food, dropped torches, potions, poisons, etc. Also jank-free.
 Better Third Person Selection - lets you grab shit off the ground while staring at your character's ass, no pixel hunting required. *note: overrides all activate prompt settings from other mods.
 Check MCM carefully!*
 TrueHUD - Floating enemy health bars, MCM-customizable player bars, some other cool stuff.
+Sort of replaces SkyHUD in that most changes are overridden.
+Most modern UI overhauls need or support both SkyHUD and TrueHUD.

 Untarnished UI - Finally, something I can recommend without reservations.
 This does a great job of updating the original UI concept for skyrim while clearing out all the visual clutter and includes support for most modern HUD and UI mods.
 *or* Dear Diary Dark Mode - SkyUI Menus Replacer SE - Cool retro-fantasy pen and paper aesthetic with awesome customization and compatibility.
 Used as a base for many reskins (like Untarnished).